IEC-61850 Ethernet Substation Switch

 - Flexibility in number and type of ports.

 - 4 Gigabit Ethernet SFP bays and up to 32 Fast Ethernet ports (RJ-45, MT-RJ, ST, SC, LC, LC SM).

 - QoS features to identify critical services.

-- Local and remote access through a local console, Telnet Server and SSH server, or through a built-in web server (HTTP/HTTPS).
+- Local and remote management through local console, Telnet server, SSH server, or HTTP/HTTPS web server.

 - SNMPv1, SNMPv2c and SNMPv3 agent.

 - User access control by TACACS+ or RADIUS remote server.